lilyhoanghg/MCQA/README.md

 Ensure GraphDB is stopped.

-Create a [configuration file](https://graphdb.ontotext.com/documentation/10.0/loading-data-using-importrdf.html#loading-data-using-importrdf-sample-configuration-template), or use the repo-config.ttl file provided.

-Use the following command to import data into GraphDB from command line, changing the paths to your local paths:
+Use the following command to import data into GraphDB from command line, changing the paths in <brackets> to your local paths:

 ```
 <graphdb-dist>/bin/importrdf load -c <path to file>/repo-config.ttl -m parallel <path to file>/iMKG.ttl